marymlucas/marymlucas.github.io/_pages/about.md

 ### 2021

-- September 2021: Started my PhD studies in Information Science at Drexel University's College of Computing and Informatics
+- September 2021: Joined Drexel University as a PhD student and graduate research assistant in the [College of Computing and Informatics](https://drexel.edu/cci/){:target="_blank"}.

 ### 2020